TrishKedi/professional-projects/README.md

 # [Patricia Atim](https://yourusername.github.io/trishkedi)

-Welcome to my portfolio!
-I'm a
+## Welcome to my portfolio!

-A highly skilled software engineer with six years of experience in designing, developing, and deploying high-performance software solutions.
+I am a highly skilled software engineer with six years of experience in designing, developing, and deploying high-performance software solutions.
 I have a proven track record of delivering robust, scalable, and secure applications across diverse industries, including telecommunications, financial services, Learning management systems, and e-commerce.
 My expertise spans cloud computing, API integration, system architecture, and performance optimization.
 I excel in leading teams, collaborating with cross-functional stakeholders, and mentoring junior engineers to drive innovation and deliver top-tier products.
 Adaptable and solution-oriented, I am committed to building software that meets both business objectives and customer needs.

 I am passionate about Artificial Intelligence, FinTech Solutions.
 Here, you’ll find a selection of my projects, skills, and accomplishments that demonstrate my experience and technical abilities.